klhuillier/con-error/README.md

 ### new ConError((Error|Error[])?, string?, {}?)

-ConError accepts an Error or array of Error, a message, and an arbitrary object.
+ConError accepts an Error or array of Errors, a message, and an arbitrary object.
 All values are optional, but any that are given must appear in the expected order.

 All three parameters have distinct purposes in diagnosing errors: